Contents

 3. Initialize the Node:

-Start with the genesis block, the foundational block of the blockchain.
+Put a block on the chain by starting with the genesis block, the first and foundational block of the chain.

 4. Set Up Wallets: